shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/PWR/PWR_STOP/readme.txt

 @par Hardware and Software environment

-  - STM32469I-EVAL revB Set-up :
+  - STM32469I-EVAL RevC Set-up :
     - Use the Tamper push-button connected to pin PC.13 (EXTI15_10)
     - Connect an ampere-meter to  to measure the IDD current.

   - This example runs on STM32F469xx/STM32F479xx devices.

-  - This example has been tested and validated with STMicroelectronics STM32469I-EVAL revB evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested and validated with STMicroelectronics STM32469I-EVAL RevC evaluation board and can be easily tailored to any other supported device and development board.